 Here are a list of safe, non-toxic ingredients that make excellent household cleaners.

-Bicarbonate of soda – this wonder powder is mostly used in baking, but it is also an effective natural cleaner.
+Bicarbonate of soda – this powder is mostly used in baking, but it is also an effective natural cleaner.
 It can be added to cleaning solutions to provide a gentle abrasive to help lift stains, use it on soft furnishings and carpets as a deodoriser, or use it to clean your oven!

 Hydrogen peroxide – this is a common solution that can be bought in varying strengths.
 A 3% strength hydrogen peroxide solution has lots of medical uses in the home, from dabbing onto cuts and stings, to using as a mouthwash for sore throats.
 It is also an excellent natural cleaner and disinfectant, getting rid of mould, mildew and bacteria.